-- The group meetings are held online (on Zoom).
-They take place bi-weekly (in the first and the third Wednesday of each month), and cover 12 pre-selected papers.
+- The group meetings were held online (on Zoom).
+They took place bi-weekly (in the first and the third Wednesday of each month), and covered 12 pre-selected papers.

-- At each session, a 20-to-40-minute presentation of the selected paper are followed by a 60-minute discussion.
+- At each session, a 20-to-40-minute presentation of the selected paper was followed by a 60-minute discussion.

-- Each paper are presented by an expert in the field under scrutiny, preferably by one of Francisco’s friends, colleagues, or collaborators.
+- Each paper was presented by an expert in the field under scrutiny, preferably by one of Francisco’s friends, colleagues, or collaborators.

-- The meetings are live-streamed and uploaded on YouTube so that they may attract wider audience and instigate further discussion.
+- The meetings were live-streamed and uploaded on YouTube so that they may attract wider audience and instigate further discussion.